style-hub/hub-server/README.md

 If you want to engage more you can become a developer with direct commit rights.

 (But in that case I guess we need to create more guidelines for the goal of the project.)

+## Site structure

+In the _root_ folder (source) the main file is _index.php_.
+All pages, including _index.php_ use the _header.php_ and _footer.php_.

+In the _include_ folder there's mostly pure php files.
+These manage tasks like updata a database, add a style to the database, upload a file, add a user, etc.

+One important file in _include_ is __db_connect.inc.php__.
+This is the only place where settings for connecting to the MySQL database needs to be done.
+All other pages that require the connection "calls" this file with a _require()_ function.

+Each _Hub_ also have a folder attached to it.
+In this folder are uploaded resources connected to the hub located.
+In the case of _styles_ there's two sub-folders, _images_ and _resources_.
+In the _images_ folder preview images are located, and in the _resources_ folder the style-xml files are located.
+These folders need to have appropriate _rights_ set for the upload to work.